 Christian Leaders Alliance is inviting more called Christians to join the movement.
 Christian Leaders Alliance seeks to recognize the ordination of men and women called to become ordained ministers.
 Many Christians have sensed a calling to be Christian leaders like the Apostle Paul who was a tentmaker (bi-vocational) and did not receive a salary.
 Many times, this segment of called Christians does not have access to a credible formal ordination process.

 Christian Leaders Alliance has developed an ordination process for both bi-vocational and vocational ministers.

 This recognition process includes free ministry training with Christian Leaders Institute.
 Ordination candidates must gather three ministry recommendations.
 Ordination candidates will first be ordained as deacon ministers with a local ordination ceremony or one with ordained representatives of Christian Leaders Alliance.
 Ordained leaders are listed in the Christian Leaders Alliance directory.

-The Christian Leaders Alliance also has launched mentor ministers who will mentor students who seek ordination with the Christian Leaders Alliance.
+The Christian Leaders Alliance also includes mentor ministers who will mentor students who seek ordination with the Christian Leaders Alliance.

-This orderly structure is essential as Christian Leaders Alliance Apostolic Bishops Council will not be hasty in ordaining Christians to ordained ministry.
+This orderly structure is essential as the Christian Leaders Alliance will not be hasty in ordaining Christians to ordained ministry.

 start new churches

 lead as community ministers

 minister in other places in the Kingdom